Roots can be one of the most damaging problems to discover in a sewer system. Thankfully, there are ways to get rid of roots in sewer pipes.

 Sewer jetting is another common practice for root removal.
 Jetters consist of a high-pressure water pump, water tank, hose reel, and ½-inch to 1-inch sewer cleaning hose.
 A sewer jetter is a great tool to remove piled-up root debris that remained in the pipe after using a root cutter.

-Use a chemical after mechanically removing the roots.
+3. Use a chemical after removing the roots to prevent it from happening again

 Chemicals are best used as a preventive maintenance tool after mechanically removing roots from the sewer line.
 They open, clear, and prevent root-clogged drains and sewer lines.

 It's important to understand that while chemical treatments will kill roots and prevent them from growing if used consistently, they won't immediately solve the problem.
-First, it is necessary to mechanically clear the blocking after root intrusion is identified to ensure that chemicals can effectively flow through the sewer line and adhere to the root mass.
+First, you have to mechanically clear the blocking to ensure that chemicals can effectively flow through the sewer line and adhere to the root mass.

 Pipelining offers an alternative solution to avoid digging up a damaged sewer line caused by root intrusion.